TRANSCRIPT REQUEST UPDATE:

 Units earned through credit by examination or assessment

-Units taken as P/NP in Spring and Summer 2020 are not limited by the per-semester maximum nor count toward the per-degree maximum included in the Catalog and AR4232.
+Units taken as P/NP from Spring 2020 to Fall 2021 are not limited by the per-semester maximum nor count toward the per-degree maximum included in the Catalog and AR4232.

-Allow students to take major courses as P/NP in Spring and Summer 2020.
+Allow students to take major courses as P/NP from Spring 2020 to Fall 2021.

 Before approving P/NP petitions, Counselors will advise students about varying policies regarding P/NP from UC and CSU system, scholarships, graduate schools, and for international students.